-Submissions open year-round: Honest, powerful reactions to what you see as crime.
+Submissions always open: Honest, powerful reactions to what you see as crime.
 60 lines or fewer per poem.
 Open to any form or style, including free verse and prose poem.
 Open to any tone (dark, light, serious, humorous) that rings true.

 Original, unpublished work only.
 No simultaneous submissions.
-If the work has appeared anywhere in print or online—including personal blogs, critique groups, message boards, and anything similar—I cannot accept it for The 5-2.
+No work that has appeared anywhere in print or online—including personal blogs, critique groups, message boards, and anything similar.

-Before submitting, you may want to read some archived poems, this Q&A, or these writing advice posts.
+Before submitting, you may want to read some archived poems, writing advice posts, or this Q&A.

-When you're ready, email G_SO at YAHOO dot COM, subject line: "5-2 Poetry: Title(s) of your work"
+When you're ready, email G_SO at YAHOO dot COM, subject line: "Five-Two Poetry: Title(s) of your work"

 In the email body, include a bio for publication and the legal statement: "I certify that I am the author of this unpublished work.
-If accepted, I grant Gerald So first worldwide rights to publish it on the 5-2 website and nonexclusive worldwide electronic reprint rights to include it in applicable 5-2 ebook."
+If accepted, I grant Gerald So first worldwide rights to publish it on the Five-Two website and nonexclusive worldwide electronic reprint rights to include it in the applicable Five-Two ebook."

 Paste poem(s) into the email body or attach as a Word .doc.

 If I take longer than four weeks to respond, you're free to remind me or to withdraw your submission.

 Upon acceptance, I ask for a .jpg photo and "signed confession"—up to fifty words about what inspired your poem.
 I also ask for an audio/video recording; you may make your own file, record on my dedicated voicemail, or let a Five-Two performer record for you.